 · Physical Education

-· Modern Foreign Languages - at Old Stratford Primary School the children are taught French from year 3 upwards
+· Modern Foreign Languages - at Old Stratford Primary School the children are taught French from Key Stage 1 upwards.

 Children are also taught Personal, Social, Health and Citizenship Education.
 This includes Sex and Relationship Education (SRE), Drug awareness and wellbeing.
 The school governors are responsible for the nature of this education within the school and parents are always informed in advance when SRE is planned.

 Non-denominational Religious Education is provided for all children as part of the curriculum and is in accordance with local Northamptonshire RE Agreed syllabus.
 Assembly is an important part of the school day when we all meet together.
 It is a time when we place emphasis on the development of values and attitudes towards each other and the world around us.
 Assemblies are mostly non-denominational and although they are of a broadly Christian nature due consideration is given to the multicultural society in which we live.

 Parents have the right to withdraw their children from religious education and collective worship should they so wish.
 If parents do not wish for their child to be taught the agreed syllabus or take part in short acts of collective worship then they should inform us in writing.
 Their child can then be excused and suitable alternative arrangements made.

 There are a variety of clubs on offer to the pupils, that take place both in school time and after school.
 These are run by members of staff and outside agencies.
 Some of the clubs we offer are:

 Old Stratford Primary School works closely with Northamptonshire Schools’ Music Service to provide a range of opportunities for children in key stage two to learn to play musical instruments.
 We are able to offer lessons in strings, woodwind, guitar, drums and brass.
 These lessons take place during school time and are subject to a termly fee set by the music service.